m0zh1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 25. A script that decodes acrostics that use the first letter of each line.
 	:The 'decoded' message has to end with a new line :Use of grep, egrep, fgrep or rgrep is not allowed.
+26.Script that parses web servers' logs in TSV format as input and displays the 11 hosts or IP addr which did the most requests.
+	:Order by number of requests, most active host or IP at the top.
+	:Use of grep, egrep, fgrep or rgrep not allowed.